nlgranger/SeqTools/docs/tutorial.rst

 or an array of iterables, one can use :func:`rsmap` and :func:`rimap` respectively.

-To finally compute all the values from a sequence, :func:`eager_iter` provides an iterator backed by multiple workers to compute the values more quickly.
+To finally compute all the values from a sequence, :func:`prefetch` provides an wrapper backed by multiple workers to compute the values more quickly.

 To see the library in practice, you can see how to write a multiprocessing capable minibatch iterator written in just 8 lines